 In addition to their own business activities, the AGROFERT Group companies also focus on R&D activities, in close cooperation with the academic sphere.
 This is particularly true for companies in the chemical, agricultural and food industry.
-Similarly to the year before, 2021 was again affected by the COVID-19 pandemic and communication took place primarily in an online environment; this also concerned the cooperation with faculties and universities which took the form of online meetings and online consultations.
+Similarly to the year before, 2022 was again affected by the COVID-19 pandemic and thus communication took place primarily in an online environment; this also concerned the cooperation with faculties and universities which took the form of online meetings and online consultations.
+Communication at some schools and institutions gradually shifted to personal meetings not earlier than i the second half of the year.

 In the chemical manufacturing industry, the AGROFERT Group operates two research laboratories.
 The first one is Výzkumný ústav organických syntéz, a.s. focusing on the development and up-scaling of specialty chemicals, custom syntheses and toxicology testing.
 The second laboratory, VUCHT, a.s., focuses mainly on inorganic technological research in the field of fertilizers, organic technological research in the field of catalysts, technological synthesis and synthesis of new organic compounds.
 In the area of collaboration with the academia, the AGROFERT Group chemical manufacturers take steps directed at linking students' theoretical knowledge with industry practice, particularly in the research, development and technological development through practical training, internships or temporary jobs.
-Another equally important area is the cooperation with students working on their bachelor's or doctorate degree theses.
+Another equally important area is the cooperation with students working on their bachelor's, diploma or dissertation theses.
 The Faculty of Chemical Technology of Pardubice University, Tomáš Baťa University in Zlín, Institute of Chemical Technology in Prague, Masaryk University in Brno and the Brno University of Technology continue to be key partners of the Group's companies, not only in the chemical industry.
-Long-term relationships based on close cooperation are also maintained with secondary schools, e.g., the Secondary Technical School in Ústí nad Labem, Secondary Technical and Horticultural School in Lovosice or Secondary Technical School in Otrokovice.
+Long-term relationships based on close cooperation are also maintained with secondary schools, e.g., the Secondary School of Chemistry in Pardubice, the Secondary Technical School in Ústí nad Labem, Secondary Technical and Horticultural School in Lovosice or Secondary Technical School in Otrokovice.